The purpose of this policy is to ensure compliance with Oregon Public Records Law, ORS 192.311 – 192.478, regarding requests for public records.

 Central Lincoln’s Records Officer, or designated alternate, is responsible for facilitating the response to public record requests as prescribed by Oregon Public Records Law.

-A. Record requests must be made in writing, using the Public Record Request Form and submitted either online, via email, in person, or through the mail.
+A. Record requests must be made in writing, using the Public Records Request Form and submitted either online, via email, in person, or through the mail.
 The name of the Records Officer or designated alternate whom public records requests may be sent, with addresses, will be made available to the public along with the procedure for making public records request (ORS 192.324).

 B. Upon receipt of a written public record request by the Records Officer, or designated alternate, Central Lincoln will acknowledge the receipt of the request, and within five business days respond with the following (ORS 192.324, 192.329):